 During his sophomore year, Tom’s father passed away, causing him to step back and reflect on his direction and responsibilities.
 He switched majors from Music to Political Science and was the first person in his family to earn a college degree.
 Upon graduation from UNC-G, Tom joined the Greensboro police force and spent the next eight and a half years serving the community as a law enforcement officer.
 Being a police officer was his introduction to the law, and many of the situations he encountered strengthened his desire to pursue a career as an attorney.

 Frustrated at not being able to follow his cases to their conclusions as a police officer, Tom took the next step towards becoming an attorney and enrolled at Elon University School of Law at the age of 30.
-“I decided as an attorney I’d ultimately be able to do more for the community, prosecute cases to their finish, and be a part of the endgame for justice.”
+“I decided that as an attorney, I’d ultimately be able to do more for the community, work cases to their finish, and be a part of the endgame for justice.”
 Going back to school was “daunting but doable,” and Tom leaned in, worked hard, and earned his J.D. in 2010.

 Another Bump in the Road